JasonJiang42/JasonJiang42.github.io/_pages/More than academic.md

 ---
 layout: single
-title: "When I'm doing research"
+title: "When I'm not doing research🤯"
 permalink: /More than academic/
 ---